AceNezuha/ENERGIES/README.md

 ## Acknowledgments
 - List any resources, tutorials, or references you used here.
-- Thanks to anyone who helped or contributed to the project.
+- Thanks to Ts Umapathy for being my supervisor.
 - Copyright 2024 Badrul Haikal Iman (FYP PURPOSES) TP061466 APU

 ## ENERGIES Project